 Some have described what's happening as a "digital apartheid."
 Over the past few weeks, many activist groups and people posting pro-Palestinian content have accused social media of censoring their posts and of going so far as to delete them in some cases.

 For some quick background on the situation at hand, an 11-day conflict between Israel and Palestine recently resulted in a ceasefire.
-It would take a full length book to summarize the history and nature of the conflict between these two groups, but here's a quick summary of what's happened this month.
+It would take a full-length book to summarize the history and nature of the conflict between these two groups, but here's a quick summary of what's happened this month.

-After days of fighting between Palestinian protestors and Israeli police, Hamas fired long range rockets toward Jerusalem.
+After days of fighting between Palestinian protestors and Israeli police, Hamas fired long-range rockets toward Jerusalem.
 The initial fighting happened because of an attempt by Israeli settlers to evict dozens of Palestinians from their homes.
 In retaliation to the rocket firing, Israel conducted hundreds of airstrikes, killing at least 230 Palestinians and wounding over 1,000 more.

 As many have done with their causes in the past, those supporting Palestine in and outside of the area, including in the United States, have taken to social media to get the word out.

 This has been seen in the past in the Middle East during previous conflicts and movements, such as the Arab Spring in 2011.
-A study done by the University of Washington found that social media played a "central role" in shaping the political debates around the Arab Spring.
+A study conducted by the University of Washington found that social media played a "central role" in shaping the political debates around the Arab Spring.

 "Conversations about revolution often preceded major events, and social media has carried inspiring stories of protest across international borders," an article from the University of Washington about the study wrote.
 "Online activists created a virtual ecology of civil society, debating contentious issues that could not be discussed in public."

-The article also noted that efforts to quell social media posts about the protests may have actually resulted in more public activism, because after people were isolated due to Internet shutdowns, they may have gone to the streets instead.
+The article also noted that efforts to quell social media posts about the protests may have resulted in more public activism, because after people were isolated due to Internet shutdowns, they may have gone to the streets instead.

 Efforts to quell social media protests can again be seen in the latest movement to promote the human rights of Palestinians.
-Many, like Salma Shawa, founder of Anat International, a Palestianian clothing brand, have said they had pro-Palestine content removed or censored.
+Many, like Salma Shawa, founder of Anat International, a Palestinian clothing brand, have said they had pro-Palestine content removed or censored.

 Shawa runs her business out of Gaza, where she grew up before moving to the United States for college.
-Anat International specializes in unisex hand embroidered garments, which are imported to the United States before being shipped worldwide.
+Anat International specializes in unisex hand-embroidered garments, which are imported to the United States before being shipped worldwide.

 When this recent wave of conflict began, her business's account started gaining more followers.
 She noted that she wasn't censored right away, but soon noticed that her story views were going down, from around 1,500 to only 250-300.
 This was in spite of the fact that she was still getting direct messages and engagement on posts.